marcuswhybrow/django-lineage/README.md

         <li class="{% ancestor '/about/' %}"><a href="/about/">About</a></li>
     </ul>

-When an `ancestor` tag is evaludated, it compares it's argument to the page URL.
-If the argument string matches the start of the current pages URL, it outputs "active". **It's that simple!**
+If the argument of `ancestor` matches the start of the URL (e.g. this nav element is at least a parent of this page), it outputs "active". **It's that simple!**

-Read on for accepted arguments:

 Installation
 ------------